Liz Truss holds huge lead over Rishi Sunak among Tory members, poll finds

 Houchen told the Planet Normal podcast: “Lots of first-time Conservative voters are completely bewildered, confused and actually quite upset that the Conservative Party got rid of Boris.”

-Recent polls have found evidence of “Johnson nostalgia” – with Boris Johnson preferred to both Truss and Sunak by both Tory members and the wider public.
+Recent polls have found evidence of “Johnson nostalgia” – with the outgoing PM preferred to both Truss and Sunak by both Tory members and the wider public.
+The new YouGov study found that 55 per cent of Tory members think MPs were wrong to get rid of Johnson.

 Former Tory leader Michael Howard, another Sunak backer, has defended the former chancellor over accusations of disloyalty, after his resignation last month helped sparked a cabinet revolt against Johnson.